NNTmux/newznab-tmux/README.md

     `./start.sh`

- * If you connect using putty, then under Window/Translation set Remote character set to UTF-8.
+ * If you connect using **putty**, then under Window/Translation set Remote character set to UTF-8.

  * If something looks stalled, it probably isn't.
 If all 7 panes are still there, it is most likely, as it should be.

  * update_cleanup needs to be uncommented to actually do something, and update_parsing is good for fixing a few releases everytime it runs, not a silver bullet though

  * You have two choices for monitoring activity.
-Mytop monitors the sctivity of you mysql database and bwm-ng monitors your current traffic.
-Theses are selected in the edit_these.sh file.
-Only one can be selected at a time.
+Mytop monitors the sctivity of you mysql database and nmon does the rest.

  * If you are running this on an OVH or kimsufi server, you may need to run sudo ./start.sh because they built grsecurity into the kernel.